Deploy an NLP classification model with Amazon SageMaker and Lambda

 region_name = sess.region_name

-- The IAM role used to give SageMaker access to our data.
+• The IAM role used to give SageMaker access to our data.
 When we build our training job later we will need to tell it what IAM role it should have.
-This role can be obtained using the
+This role can be obtained using the get_execution_role method from the sagemaker SDK for python.

 We’ll use these objects throughout our code, so it’s important to establish them up front and understand what they do.
 If you’re a data scientist coming from a non-AWS background and you’re using SageMaker for the first time, you’ll probably be unfamiliar with these objects and it’s a great idea to refer to the SDK documentation for a full read-through.